-On May 10, 2004, the Company released a press release announcing an updated internally generated report describing the Company and Investment Profile of Integrated Electrical Services, Inc. The Company and Investment Profile is attached to this Form 8-K as Exhibit 99.2.
+On June 25, 2004, the Company released an updated Company and Investment Profile that is attached to this Form 8-K as Exhibit 99.1.

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this Current Report to be signed on its behalf by the undersigned, thereunto duly authorized.